nicm42/clickthedot/README.md

 * SVG animation in jQuery

 ## Setup
-To view this project visit the [demo](https://click-the-shape.nicm42.co.uk/) or download the files and open index.html
+To view this project download the files and open index.html

 ## Features
 * Scoring